 Identification Document and Secondary Identification Document have now been included in these Conveyancing Rules unchanged from the definitions that, prior to 19 May 2017, were set out in the Real Property Regulation 2014 (NSW).

-3. Note the addition of an ImmiCard as a Primary Photographic Identification Document.
+3. Note the addition of an ImmiCard as a Primary Photographic Identification Document (which was inserted in Conveyancing Rules Version 4)

-Conveyancing Rules – May 2018
+Conveyancing Rules – May 2019